grow/grow/content/docs/documents.md

 ### Markdown body

-Markdown-formatted documents can optionall have YAML front matter, delimited using `---`.
+Markdown-formatted documents can have optional YAML front matter, which is delimited using `---`.

     # /content/pages/foo.md